 We believe our employees are our most valuable asset and are critical to our success as an organization.
-Our talent related initiatives, including employee recruitment and development, diversity and inclusion and compensation and benefit programs, are focused on building and retaining the world-class and talented staff that is needed to meet our goals.
+Our talent-related initiatives, including employee recruitment and development, compensation and benefit programs, are focused on building and retaining the world-class and talented staff that is needed to meet our goals.

-As of December 31, 2022, we had over 2,600 employees, including sales and marketing, product development, general administrative and accounting, both domestically and internationally.
+As of December 31, 2023, we had over 5,000 employees worldwide, including sales and marketing, product development, general administrative and accounting, both domestically and internationally.
 Our employees are not subject to a collective bargaining agreement except in a single market outside the U.S., and we consider our relationship with our employees to be good.